If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 • devices called One-Press injectors

-You’ll take Tremfya as an injection under your skin.
 Your first few doses of Tremfya will likely be given to you in your doctor’s office.
 After that, your doctor may show you how to give yourself injections of Tremfya at home.
+(Or they may show a caregiver how to do this.)

 There aren’t any known issues with drinking alcohol while using Tremfya.
-If you do drink alcohol, talk with your doctor about how much is safe to drink while taking Tremfya.
+If you do drink alcohol, talk with your doctor about how much is safe to drink during Tremfya treatment.

 Taking other medications, having vaccines, eating certain foods, and doing certain things while taking a drug can affect how the drug works.
 These effects are called interactions.